zigg/dotcom/content/2013/hello-world.md

 pieces][7] at Medium (and even after experiencing their really nice feedback system), I remained uncomfortable with this whole notion that I didn't own the space my words lived in.
-These feelings really got fired up when I was looking at republishing "Permanence" there; rereading it made me question what the heck I was doing.
+These feelings really got fired up when I was looking at republishing ["Permanence"][12] there; rereading it made me question what the heck I was doing.
 Felt like a hypocrite.